zainabmirkar/100DaysOfDevOps/AWS/Day 5.md

 2) reduces cost
 3) load balancers are intergrated with other services as well like RDS, SNS, VPC, Route 53, Amazon AMI etc.

+## Types of loadbalancers
+- application lb (layer 7 http/https/grpc traffic only, static dns url)
+- network lb (ultra high performance, allows for tcp/udp, layer 4, static ip through elastic ip)
+- gateway lb (level 3, geneve protocol on ip packets, route traffic to firewalls that you manage on ec2 )
+  - So the gateway load balancer doesn't balance the load to your application.
+It actually balances the load of the traffic to the virtual appliances that you run on EC2 instances so that you can analyze the traffic or perform firewall operations.
+That's why it's called third-party security virtual appliances.
+  - And they can be, many of them address represented one on this diagram.
+And so therefore, the traffic, when it goes to the gateway load balancer, first sends the traffic to these EC2 instances that will analyze the traffic.
+The traffic will be sent back afterwards to the gateway load balancer and then forwarded back to the applications.
+  - So the gateway load balancer here is in the middle to allow us to inspect the IP packets themself and to perform firewall features or intrusion detection or deep packet inspection.
+- classic (layer 4 and 7) (older gen)

 # Listeners
 Define the port and protocol on which the lb listens for inoming connections. <br/>
 Routing rules are defined on listeners.